-Civic surveys are made of the actual areas and all relative information is obtained by the students in groups, generally with the support of town planning officials in the city concerned, who indicate the basic economic, social and industrial conditions within which the student may have to re-plan and re-design the particular street or area.

-A limited number of visits and criticisms are made by the Professor of Town and Country Planning of the University of Sydney to discuss the work of the students in the principles and problems of civic architecture.
+Civic surveys are made of the actual areas and all relative information is obtained by the students generally with the support of town planning officials in the city concerned.
+A limited number of visits and criticisms are made by the Professor of Town and Country Planning of the University of Sydney discussing the work of the students in the principles and problems of civic architecture.